• Speaker: Liviu Caprar

 David Schmus is the Executive Director of Christian Educators, which supports, connects and protects thousands of Christian educators in the USA by providing them with a Biblical alternative to politicised teachers unions and equipping them to confidently and legally live out their faith in US public schools.
 Prior to his tenure at Christian Educators, he taught in a high school AP US for 15 years.
 He holds an M.A. in Biblical Studies and Theology from Biola University, where he has also served as an adjunct professor.
 He leads and co-hosts the annual Rise Up Summit, an online conference that attracts about 10,000 Christian educators yearly.
 David and his wife Elizabeth have been married for 32 years, have 6 children, and are based in Orange County, California.

 Ludmila is a passionate Christian educator.
 She taught at the Lutheran Academy in Martin, Slovakia, for four years and studied Learning and Innovation at Driestar Christian University in the Netherlands.
-Currently, she teaches English at Etablissement Daniel in France and enjoys visiting Christian schools across Europe with her students.
-She is also actively involved in the Daniel Movement, especially in Ukraine.
+For the last eight years she has been teaching English at Etablissement Daniel in France.
+Ludmila enjoys visiting Christian schools across Europe with her students and is also actively involved in the Daniel Movement (especially in Ukraine).

 Jan Kuklínek